Faiza4265/python-number-converter/README.md

 # python-number-converter
-converting numbers from existing grade to another grade. for example if we have a list out of 30 then to converting it to 50.
+converting numbers from existing grade to another grade. for example if we have a list grade out of 30 then converting it to 50.